userkmitl/php-truewallet-class-gui/README.md

-# Better GUI for Getting TrueWallet Access Token and Profiles
+# GUI for Getting TrueWallet Access Token and Profiles